arma-type-things/reforger-types/examples/README.md

 ### Example Use Cases

 - **Learning the API** - Start with the standalone examples (`parser-example.js`, `mod-extensions-example.js`)
+- **Creating Configurations** - Use redsmith for interactive configuration generation
 - **CLI Tools** - See the config-validator for a complete CLI application
 - **Discord Integration** - Use the discord-bot as a template for chat integrations
 - **Web Applications** - The discord-bot's service layer can be adapted for web APIs